sohaibsalman13/Data-Visualizer/README.md

 This is a project provided by Free Code Camp.
 This is a data Visualizer that uses Pandas, Matplotlib and Seaborn libraries to create a line chart, bar chart, and box plots.
 Data is imported from a csv file and the respective charts are created.
+Testmodule.py are test created by Free code camp to test the functionality of the code.